Hamilton Gardens - Hamilton

 Lake Rotoroa – Hamilton

 Also known as Hamilton Lake, Lake Rotoroa is a popular spot year round.
 Plenty of open space for a picnic or to kick a ball around, or let the kid’s burn off some energy on the large playground.
 The lakeside walk provides picturesque views of the lake’s surrounds and plenty of opportunity to feed the ducks as well as providing a popular fitness area for locals.
 At Innes Common, on the far side of the lake, there is a new playground with a workout area for adults and parkour area.

 Waikato River - throughout the region

 The Waikato River cuts its way through the middle of the Waikato region providing a plethora of great activities.
 Try a spot of fishing, or head out on your boat or kayak to explore the river.
 If you are in Hamilton City the River Walks are a great way to take in the sights of the Waikato River and explore the other side to the city.

 Cycle Trails – throughout the region

-With the large variety of cycleways throughout the Hamilton & Waikato region, the region is fast becoming a hub of cycling.
-From short cycles that take in the views of the Waikato River, to multi day tracks that cross farmland and follow old rail lines, or intense mountain biking at its best, the region has something for all levels of cyclers.
+There is a wide variety of cycleways throughout the Waikato region, from short cycles which are perfect for families, to multi day tracks that cross farmland and follow old rail lines, or intense mountain biking at its best.
+There is something for all levels of riders.

 Find cycle trails here